parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 >> Essentially, this means that about 94% of the data being transferred and 99% of the requests being made have nothing to do with the article itself.
 Le Monde might principally be a newspaper in its printed version, but the online version is an invasive, insecure advertising platform with good content (in that order).

-If you're curious, trying using [Webbkoll](http://webbkoll.dataskydd.net) on other websites you visit to see how privacy-friendly and respectful these websites are.
+If you're curious, try using [Webbkoll](http://webbkoll.dataskydd.net) on other websites you visit to see how privacy-friendly and respectful these websites are.
 We'll get into how to protect yourself from these third-party trackers [later on in the article](#the-way-forward).

 All this might not be illegal (although there's some doubt, especially now that in the context of up the upcoming [European General Regulation on Data Protection](https://www.eugdpr.org)), but it is rather disrespectful towards the user.
 Not only are these websites breaking my trust—when I visit your website, I entered into contact with you, not 80 other websites—but they are loading content from websites neither know nor trust.
 Some of which have been [know to spread malware](https://www.theguardian.com/technology/2016/mar/16/major-sites-new-york-times-bbc-ransomware-malvertising).